-- How porcelain veneers and crowns can be used in such cases?
+- How can porcelain veneers and crowns help in such cases?

-Two examples for that are the use of pacifiers and thumb sucking that cause dental protrusion.
+It is a mistake to encourage the use of pacifiers and thumb sucking.
+Both cause dental protrusion.
 It may only affect primary teeth, but it also has an effect on the permanent teeth hiding in the upper and lower jaw waiting to erupt.

 It is also important how we lay the child down in bed as it affects the development of the upper and lower jaw bones â€“ which are the cradle of teeth.
-Never put a pillow under the babyâ€™s head, even toddlers should use a small pillow at most.
+Never put a pillow under the babyâ€™s head, even toddlers should only use a flat pillow at most.